sap-tutorials/Tutorials/tutorials/luigi-app-basic-setup/luigi-app-basic-setup.md

     yo easy-ui5
     ```

 5. Choose `generator-ui5-project`.
-Use the following settings:
+Use the following settings (The `author` name should be your username):

     ![UI5 Terminal](ui5-yo.png)